nani05190682/Jenkins-2024/Jenkins.md

 - **Traceability:** CI/CD pipelines provide traceable records of changes, builds, tests, and deployments, aiding in compliance and audit requirements.
 - **Automated Documentation:** Documentation of build and deployment processes is automatically generated and updated, ensuring up-to-date and accurate information.

-### Summary
-CI/CD enhances the software development lifecycle by improving code quality, accelerating delivery, and increasing collaboration and transparency.
-These benefits collectively contribute to more efficient development processes, higher-quality software, and greater customer satisfaction.

 - **Key Concepts**
   - **Build Automation:** Automatically compiling and building the application.